• Skip to primary navigation

 • Substitute Barbeque Sauce.
 Use your favorite low-sodium bbq sauce instead of ketchup to glaze the meatloaf.

-• Substitute Ground Pork or Ground Turkey.
-You can use other ground meats like pork or turkey for part of the ground beef.
-Substitute ground pork or turkey for half of the ground beef.
-Or use a a combination of all three ground meats, beef, pork, and turkey.
+• Substitute Ground Pork or turkey.
+You can use other ground meats, like pork or turkey, for part of the ground beef, half of the ground beef, or a combination of all three ground meats: beef, pork, and turkey.

 • Substitute Italian Spices and Herbs.
 If you don't have dried oregano in your pantry you can substitute your favorite "no salt added" Italian seasoning.

 • Omit the Ketchup Glaze.
-You can serve this meatloaf without any glaze at all and it is still delicious.
+You can serve this meatloaf without any glaze at all, and it will still be delicious!

 Make-Ahead & Storage